Nicole Forrester

-Nicole Forrester (born 17 November 1976) is a Canadian high jumper.
+Nicole Wendy Forrester (born 17 November 1976) is a Canadian high jumper.
 She was born in Aurora, Ontario.
 Her personal best jump is 1.97 metres, achieved in July 2007 in Thessaloniki.

 Education and career

 Forrester completed her Bachelor of Arts in Management and Communication and her Bachelor of Science in Movement Science at the University of Michigan.
 She completed her Masters of Education in Exercise and Sport Psychology from the University of Texas.
 She completed her PhD in Sports Psychology at Michigan State University with a dissertation titled "Good to great in elite athletes: towards an understanding of why some athletes make the leap and others do not."
-Forrester is an Assistant Professor in the RTA School of Media at Toronto Metropolitan University in Toronto, Ontario.
+Forrester is a professor in the RTA School of Media at Toronto Metropolitan University in Toronto, Ontario.